ZeroDayDaemon/bs-drawdown-ss14/README.md

-# bs-drawdown
+# drawdown-ss14

-Tiny Markdown to HTML conversion in JavaScript, optionally Bootstrap styled.
+Tiny Markdown to HTML conversion in JavaScript, optionally Bootstrap styled, compatible with Space Station 14 Markdown. drawdown-ss14 is intended to be used to directly take the rules.txt from a Github repository and display it on a webpage.

 Supported Markdown features: